osamuaoki/vm-setup/README.md

 If you want to call this VM as ws01

 ```
-$ ./vm-setup ws01
+user@VM:~$ ./vm-setup ws01
 ```

 If you want to call this VM as ws99 and want to install full GNOME

 ```
-$ ./vm-setup ws99 task-gnome-desktop
+user@VM:~$ ./vm-setup ws99 task-gnome-desktop
 ```

+## Phase 2: SSH keys

-After this, you want to set up easy SSH path using the host name of VM without ".local" as follows:
+After this, you set up easy SSH path between the host WS and the guest VM using the hostname of VM without ".local" by issuing a command from the host WS as:

 ```
-$ ./vm-setup-ssh <VM_hostname>
+user@WS:~$ ./vm-setup-ssh <VM_hostname>
 ```